 What are corzetti?

 The Encyclopedia of Pasta, by Oretta Zanini de Vita and masterfully translated into English by Maureen B. Fant, dedicates a two page description to corzetti, along with drawings of corzetti and the corzetti stamp tool.
 Corzetti don’t always have a giglio fiorentino design like the ones pictured below; in Liguria one stamp features a coat of arms with a rampant lion.
+Although corzetti prevalently have a history tied into the Ligurian region, other regions lay claim in part to their origin.
+One, with the slightly different name of crosetti, are from Bedonia in the Emilia Romagna region.
 In addition to its decorative function the design also helps the sauce adhere to the pasta.

 I used some of our remaining frozen tomatoes from last summer’s garden to make a simple tomato sauce of olive oil, garlic and basil.
 This isn’t the traditional sauce for corzetti, but it was a perfect marriage with the pasta.
 In Liguria, where corzetti were first made, pesto is the traditional sauce.